felipeversiane/face-cluster/README.md

 git clone https://github.com/felipeversiane/face-cluster.git
 ```

-### 2. Build and start the docker containers:
+### 2. Build and running:

-Use this to build, download the dependences and start containers :
+Use this to build, download the dependences and running app :

 ```bash
 docker-compose up --build
 ```

+With this command, the code will be executed, first running the `encode_faces.py` file and then the `cluster_faces.py` file.
+This will create two folders called results and encodings, in which you will have the result of the executed code.

 ## Directory structure: